enasequence/read_docs/prog_01.md

 - `VALIDATE,ADD`: Validate a new object without actually creating it.
 - `VALIDATE,MODIFY`: Validate an update of an existing object without actually updating it.

-In addition, the `HOLD_DATE` POST parameter can be used to define a public release date for a new study.
+In addition, the following POST parameters are supported:

+- `HOLD_DATE` can be used to define a public release date for a new study or sample
+- `CENTER_NAME` must be used by brokers to define the submitting center name

 For example, submit a new analysis:
 ```